 At Minneapolis Plastic Surgery, LTD, we have helped thousands of patients obtain safe and effective breast augmentation surgery.
 We have also performed a number of breast implant revision surgeries, corrective procedures for previous breast augmentations.
-Each year we see dozens of women whose surgery elsewhere has not met their expectations.
+Although rare, complications or less that ideal outcomes are possible with any surgery.
+With elective operations on properly selected and fully informed patients, these issues should be avoidable in most cases.
+Yet, each year we see dozens of women whose surgery elsewhere has not met their expectations.
 We also see this in a few of our own patients, so learning how to correct the problems and issues of surgery elsewhere helps us to minimize the chances of the same thing occurring in our own patients, and also makes us experienced in dealing with these issues, whether our own or some other surgeon’s.
-Since these concerns come up a fair amount among patients, we’d like to go over the basics of breast implant revision.

 What is Breast Implant Revision?

 Breast implant revision refers to surgery performed to correct or improve upon a previous breast augmentation procedure.
 This revision surgery is performed in order to address various kinds of complications and problems that breast augmentation patients may face.

 The Most Common Reason for Breast Implant Revision